Free Consultations • Available 24/7

 If you have been injured in an explosion, we can help you to receive what you deserve after your explosion injury.
-The Carlson Law Firm maintains a team of professionals that includes more than 35 experienced lawyers, as well as full-time registered nurses and three investigators.
+The Carlson Law Firm maintains a team of professionals that includes more than 40 experienced lawyers, as well as full-time registered nurses and three investigators.
 A qualified explosion attorney from our firm can help you on the road to recovery.

 Contact Us For A Free Consultation